-The Food Bank accepts donations of shelf-stable, fresh and frozen food, and non-food items such as paper goods, personal hygiene products and cleaning supplies – basically any item available from a grocery retailer or distributor.
-These products may no longer be marketable for the company, but if they are still good to use and can be safely consumed they are of great value to the non-profits the Food Bank serves.
+The Food Bank accepts donations of shelf-stable, fresh and frozen food, and non-food items such as paper goods, personal hygiene products and cleaning supplies – basically any item available from a grocery retailer, distributor or farm.
+These products may no longer be marketable, but if they are still good to use and can be safely consumed they are of great value to the non-profits the Food Bank serves.

 There are many reasons why companies choose to donate, including: